 Can my child get Related Services with a 504 Plan?

-No. Your child can not get related services through a 504 plan.
-Examples of related services are physical therapy, speech therapy, and counseling services.
-If your child appears to need any of these services, the 504 Team will refer your child to the school or district Committee on Special Education.
+Typically at the DOE, students who require related services receive them through an Individualized Education Program (IEP), and not a 504 Plan.
+Examples of related services are physical therapy, speech therapy, and mandated counseling services.
+If your child appears to need any of these services, generally the 504 Team will refer your child to the school-based IEP team or district Committee on Special Education.

-Schools will communicate with you about NYC DOE Section 504 policies.
-All schools post and share the Notice of Non-Discrimination under Section 504
+Schools will communicate with you about DOE Section 504 policies and procedures.
+All schools post and share the Notice of Non-Discrimination under Section 504 annually and upon request.

-If you are approved for a 504 plan, you will also receive:
+If the 504 Team decides that your child qualifies for 504 accommodations, you will also receive:

 - An Annual Notice of Reauthorization.
-This letter will tell you the steps that you must take to have your child’s 504 plan renewed for the next school year.
+This letter will tell you the steps that you must take to have your child’s 504 accommodations renewed for the next school year.
+See Chancellor’s Regulation A-710 for more information.